 Are towels/mats provided for the Goat Yoga Class?

 We ask that you bring your own yoga mat or a towel/outdoor blanket to use for the class; one that you don’t mind getting dirty or nibbled on (PLEASE NOTE: Due to COVID-19, we are not currently loaning out our yoga mats or towels).

 Can we just come and play with the goats and other animals?

-You are welcome to come to our farm during a private visit by appointment, or to our public visiting hours!
-All other activities and events such as Open Houses, Farm Tours, Educational Workshops and Goat Yoga Classes are scheduled for specific times, and require individuals to register in advance.
+You are welcome to come to our farm during a private visit by appointment, or to our public visiting hours (when available)!
+All other activities and events including Goat Yoga Classes are scheduled for specific times, and require individuals to register in advance.
 This helps us ensure we have enough parking and that you get a chance to read through our farm policies before coming out here.
 As we are an operational farm, for your safety and that of our animals, we are not able to have visitors just drop by outside of these times, or have additional people visiting the farm who are not registered in a class, or here for a specific event or activity.

 Please note that during public visiting hours, there are certain areas of the farm that will be “viewing only” and entry to these areas is strictly off limits!
 For your safety and the safety of our animals, we do not allow people to wander through the property, especially in those areas where there are large animals present.
 We will provide you with that information upon arrival.
 We also ask that in the areas where you can interact with the animals, you are aware of keeping all gates closed behind you so that our animals remain safely in their separate spaces!
 All children who visit our farm MUST be supervised by their parent/guardian at all times!
 We also require that all of the animals at our farm are treated kindly at all times: no rough playing, chasing, or picking up animals is allowed.
 We can advise you of the best ways to pet the goats and other animals so that everyone is able to enjoy the visit!